In order to serve you better, please select your Dominion Energy location services.

 Your Emergency Kit should have supplies to last at least three days for each family member.
 Keep it in an easy-to-carry bag, such as a backpack, duffel bag, or suitcase.

-For persons with access and functional needs who may need help in an evacuation – Complete and return the Individuals With Access and Functional Needs Survey.
+Persons with access and functional needs who may need help in an evacuation – Complete and return the Individuals With Access and Functional Needs Survey.
 This survey is mailed to you every year.

 Residents must complete and mail, at no cost, the survey card every year.
 You may also contact your locality to learn what options are available.
 Contact information is provided under More Information.
 If you become ill or need assistance at the time of an emergency, contact your local sheriff or ambulance service.